shahsdharmil/Web-Programming/README.md

 acc1(type=text) and form2 contains field select(type=text).
 Write a program that will copy values of acc1 to select .
 18. Create a webpage contains two textbox as userid and password and one submit button.
-Check for validation for userid as mobile number and password sh
+Check for validation for userid as mobile number and password should contains minimum 8 character,with special symbol and one upper case letter.